MENU

 Amazaki Castle Ruins

-At the end of the Sengoku period, it became the residence of Murakami Yoshitsugu, a senior retainer of the Kurishima Murakami clan.
+In the late Sengoku period, it became the residence of Murakami Yoshitsugu, a senior retainer of the Kurushima Murakami clan.

-Also, during the spring and autumn tide, a "sea cracking phenomenon" occurs that connects the opposite shore to the sandbar, and you will have the chance to walk to the ruins of Amazaki Castle, about 160m offshore.
+Also, during the spring and autumn tides, a "sea parting phenomenon" occurs, connecting the castle to the opposite shore by a sandbar, offering the chance to walk across to the Amazaki Castle ruins, located about 160 meters offshore.

 Tatara Ohashi Bridge